Rachnerd/angular2/README.md

 ```
 Inject the PeopleService into the constructor of AppComponent and log the service.
-In the console should be a PeopleService object.
 ```

 #### Adding a dependency to a service